Now, what a surprise

 I wouldn’t say

-you came to play
+you came to play with my friend Poppy

-who shares her light all around
+who shares her light all

-to this ‘carpeted ground’.
+and draws you closer to this ‘carpeted ground’.

 Here is a small lizard

-who came to be
+who came to be visiting ‘her spot’

 so far inside,

-when it is eleven weeks since she died.
+when it is eleven weeks

-the same playful energy
+I am grateful for the same playful energy

-and honey-coloured faces
+and honey-colored faces

-here enjoying the warmth
+here enjoying the warmth in my backroom spaces.

 If she found her way in,

-I hope she finds her way home
+I hope she finds her way

-and I will cherish the mystery
+and I will cherish

-of these amazing visits
+mystery of these amazing visits

-and bless sweet Poppy and the Polly lizard.
+and bless sweet Poppy and

-Yesterday I met the little garden skink who lives under my desk.
+Yesterday I met the little

-Only God knows how she came to be there.
+Only God knows how she came

-Photo by James McKinnon Australian Geographic
+Photo: James McKinnon, Australian Geographic

 No comments: